 Download example file:

-Link to RAND file: here.
+Link to demo file here.

 - If expression or value evaluates to BLANK it is treated as a 0 (zero) for all expressions that result in a number, or as an empty text for all text expressions.